mvwicky/NotesMiscellanea/README.md

   - QRAlgorithm: a description of the QR algorithm for matrix decomposition
   - QRDecompGramSchmidt
   - UnderstandingBasicMusicTheory
-- wireshark-2.01-src: contains the source code for WireShark

 ### Files In Root
 - AmicusBrief_iPhone: an brief of amici curae in the case of the San Bernadino iPhone case